debatelab/evidence-seeker/README.md

 ### Evidential Confirmation Analysis

-We frame confirmation analysis a rich textual entailment task.
+We frame confirmation analysis as a rich textual entailment task.
 We assess the degree to which a single evidence item (retrieved in previous step):

-a) entails the claim, and
+1. entails the claim, and
-b) entails the negation of the claim.
+2. entails the negation of the claim.

 This gives us a degree of confirmation of the claim by the evidence item, which ranges between -1 and 1.